Competitive Rowers Speak Out About Olivia Jade And College Bribery Scandal

 “That was a straight-up lie, they weren’t even trying.
 I thought that was almost hilarious.
 We never had a varsity 8.
 There’s no background checking for that?”

-Both Murthy and Stein say they were interested in USC, but despite waking up hours before school starts to row, and making the elite team as freshmen, the school lost interest in them in the first round.
+Both Murthy and Stein say they were interested in USC, but despite waking up hours before school starts to row and making the elite team as freshmen, the school lost interest in them in the first round.
 Stein gave up competitive rowing to enroll at Cal Poly San Luis Obispo.

 “I feel robbed, but mostly for my friends who stopped getting recruited to USC in the final rounds.”